jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

   podPriority:
     enabled: true
   userPlaceholder:
+    # Specify three dummy user pods will be used as placeholders
     replicas: 3
 ```

 For further discussion about user placeholders, see [@MinRK's excellent
 post](https://discourse.jupyter.org/t/planning-placeholders-with-jupyterhub-helm-chart-0-8-tested-on-mybinder-org/213)
-about it where he analyzed its introduction on mybinder.org.
+where he analyzed its introduction on mybinder.org.

-IMPORTANT: Further settings may be required for successful use of the pod priority depending on how your cluster autoscaler is configured.
-This is know to work on GKE, but we don't know how it works on other cloud providers or kubernetes installation.
-See the [configuration reference](reference.html#scheduling-podpriority) for more details.
+**IMPORTANT**: Further settings may be required for successful use of the pod
+priority depending on how your cluster autoscaler is configured.
+This is known
+to work on GKE, but we don't know how it works on other cloud providers or
+kubernetes.
+See the [configuration
+reference](reference.html#scheduling-podpriority) for more details.

 ### Scaling down efficiently

 Scaling up is the easy part, scaling down is harder.
 To scale down a node,
 [certain technical
 criteria](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-types-of-pods-can-prevent-ca-from-removing-a-node)
-needs to be met.
+need to be met.
 The central one is that the node to be scaled down must be free
-of pods that isn't allowed to be disrupted.
+of pods that aren't allowed to be disrupted.
 Pods that are not allowed to be
-disrupted are for example real user pods, various system pods, and some
+disrupted are, for example, real user pods, important system pods, and some
 JupyterHub pods (without a permissive
 [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/)).
 Consider for example that you add a lot of users during the daytime.
 New nodes
 are added by the CA. Some system pod ends up on the new nodes along with the
 user pods for some reason.
 At night when the
 [*culler*](user-management.html#culling-user-pods) has removed many inactive
-pods by some nodes was free from users but there was still a single system pod
+pods from some nodes.
+They are now free from user pods but there is still a
-stopping the CA from removing it.
+single system pod stopping the CA from removing the node.

 To avoid these scale down failures, we recommend using a *dedicated node pool*
 for the user pods.
 To accomplish this, we can use [*taints and